blbadger/blbadger.github.io/smaller-lms.md

 It should be noted that the transformer requires substantially more memory to store the gradients, optimizer, and parameters than the mixer: given a batch size of 16, a llama model with $d_{model}=128$ and $n=8$ exceeds 10 GB vRAM during training compared to the 2.4 GB vRAM required for a mixer of the same $n$ and double the $d_{model}$, both for a context window size of 512.
 This is mostly due to the $O(n^2)$ complexity of the transformer model as the context window increases compared to the $O(n)$ complexity inherent in the language mixer.
 It also stems from the more 'efficient' use of gradients by the mixer, as gradient do not need to pass along non-trainable parameters as is the case for transformers (where attention gradients travel from $KQV$ projections to the $KQV$ values themselves and back).
 Thus we cannot compare these models directly using only $d_{model}$ and $n$, but instead use a ballpark figure for these and compare training and test vRAM.

 It should also be noted that optimizing a mixer of a similar size to a transformer requires much less time: one typically sees between 10x and 20x more time required for a transformer with $d_{model}=128$ and $n=8$ compared to a mixer with twice the $d_{model}$ and the same number of blocks.

-This means that the Chinchilla scaling laws applicable to transformer architectures are expected to be much more favorable for MLP mixers.
+This means that the Chinchilla scaling laws applicable to transformer architectures are expected to be much more favorable for MLP mixers, at least for their

 Now we train the models, using an approximately fixed compute budget (12 GB vRAM and 12 hours on an RTX 3060).
 We find that the masked mixer with the parameters detailed above achieves a substantially smaller training (2.169) and validation (2.201) loss after this twelve hours than the Llama model (2.497 validation and 2.471 training loss).
 This is mostly because the mixer is around six times as fast to train as the transformer: there is nearly identical loss if we compare equal steps (2.497 versus 2.505 validation loss at step 160000).
 Equivalent steps mean little for language models, however, as they are inherently resistant to overfitting (see that there is minimal overfitting after 5.6 epochs at twelve hours of training for the mixer).